Highway Trust Fund:

 Recommendation for Executive Action

-Comments: FHWA agreed with the recommendation and stated that it was reviewing the feasibility and options for collecting and reporting aggregate project-level highway spending data, and that it intended to complete this review by December 2015.
+Comments: As of November 2018, FHWA stated it is developing an information and reporting system that will fulfill this recommendation.
 In December 2015, the President signed the Fixing America's Surface Transportation Act or "FAST Act".
 Sec.
 1402 of the Act requires DOT to annually report, for all projects administered by FHWA with a total estimated cost of $25 million or more (and for all other projects to the extent practicable), on the total cost of funded projects, the amount of federal funds obligated, and other information, and to make this information "available in a user-friendly manner on the public Internet website of the Department of Transportation."
 According to FHWA, an information and reporting system was being developed in 2018 and will be rolled out in early 2019.
 GAO will continue to monitor FHWA's efforts and the extent to which it fulfills GAO's recommendation.

 Recommendation: To improve transparency and provide Congress and the public greater visibility into the types of highway activities funded with Highway Trust Fund monies, the Secretary of Transportation should direct the FHWA Administrator to explore the costs, feasibility, and options for collecting and publicly reporting consistent aggregate project-level spending data.